Male-Specific Rehab Treatment Programs

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

-Reasons for Seeking Male-Specific Treatment
+Reasons For Seeking Male-Specific Treatment

 In emotionally charged situations like rehab, men can form rivalries or dislike for one another.
 Programs that make a concerted effort to foster a sense of camaraderie between men rather than allow negative sentiments to form perform better in the long run.
-If run in a productive manor, research shows that these types of group therapy benefit men more than women because men tend to drink in groups more often.
+If run in a productive manor, research shows that these types of group therapies benefit men more than women because men tend to drink in groups more often.

 Most rehab patients are men, which means that most rehab programs are suited to men in some ways.
 This accommodation of men in rehab often comes at the price of less effective treatment for women.
 That being said, men still encounter difficulties when pursuing treatment among mixed groups.
 Offering distinct, gender and sex-specific programs eliminates many of the shortcomings for both men and women in treatment.